 Although “caning” is a general term for chair seat weaving, there are actually many types of weaving each involving different types of materials, techniques, and TIME!

-Hand woven/laced caning can take 15-18 hours.
+Hand woven/laced caning can take 18-20 hours or more.
 Others, like authentic hickory splint weaves are very costly to replicate because of the production of the materials…literally stripping bark from a tree in the springtime!

 Below you will find a general description of the types of “caning” your seat may have and what it may cost to fix your chair.
 Check the bottom of the page for additional fees that you may incur.
+Prices are subject to change as our material costs change.
+Thanks for understanding.
 Please keep in mind that Uncle Sam gets 30% of our fees!

 Call 828-707-4553 or email email@example.com.